basarat/typescript-book/docs/types/@types.md

 ### Module `@types`

-After installation, no special configuration required really.
+After installation, no special configuration is required really.
 You just use it like a module e.g.

 ```
 import * as $ from "jquery";